AID: Attention Interpolation of Text-to-Image Diffusion: AID: Attention Interpolation of Text-to-Image Diffusion

-These observations motivate us to apply a Beta distribution $p_B(t, \alpha, \beta)$ to select specific interpolated images on the interpolation path.
+The analysis in Sec.~\ref{sec:diagnosis} shows that interpolation coefficients should not be selected uniformly adopted in previous methods~\cite{hertz2022prompt, kawar2023imagic} on the interpolation path.
+For more flexibility, we apply a Beta distribution $p_B(t, \alpha, \beta)$.
 Beta distributions are conveniently defined within the range of $[0, 1]$.
-When $\alpha = 1$ and $\beta = 1$, $p_B$ degenerates to a uniform distribution, which guarantees the lower-bound performance as the original setting.
-When $\alpha > 1$ and $\beta > 1$, the distribution is concave (bell-shaped), with higher probabilities away from the end-points of 0 and 1, \ie away from the source images.
-Finally, the selected points are adjustable based on alpha and beta values, to give higher preference towards one or the other source image (see Fig;.~\ref{fig:beta_selection}).
+When $\alpha\!=\!1$ and $\beta\!=\!1$, $p_B$ degenerates to a uniform distribution, which reverts to the original setting.
+When $\alpha > 1$ and $\beta > 1$, the distribution is concave (bell-shaped), with higher probabilities away from the end-points of 0 and 1, i.e. away from the source images.
+Finally, the selected points are adjustable based on alpha and beta values, to give higher preference towards one or the other source image (see Fig.~\ref{fig:pipeline}).